List of Embry–Riddle Aeronautical University alumni

-Embry Riddle has a large pool of alumni ranging from high military officials, politicians, airline business leaders, intelligence agency officials, and White House advisors, along with six NASA astronauts, one Canadian Space Agency astronaut, and two commercial astronauts.
+Embry Riddle has a large pool of notable alumni ranging from high military officials, politicians, airline business leaders, intelligence agency officials, and White House advisors, along with six NASA astronauts, one Canadian Space Agency astronaut, and two commercial astronauts.
 Embry–Riddle Aeronautical University is the only accredited aviation-oriented university in the world.
 The university offers bachelor's and master's degrees at two residential campuses and through Embry–Riddle Worldwide.
 Associate degrees and non-degree programs are also offered by Embry–Riddle Worldwide.
 Doctoral degrees are exclusively offered by Embry–Riddle's Daytona Beach campus.